renemonroy/preact-init/README.md

 ### Usage
 There’s only **1** command that can you run in **3** different ways:

-`preact-init` - Assists to start your new Preact project `preact-init <project-name>` - Starts the project with a custom name and default template `preact-init <project-name> <template-repo>` Starts the project with a custom name and specific template repository
+`preact-init` - Assists to start your new Preact project.

+`preact-init <project-name>` - Starts the project with a custom name and default template.

+`preact-init <project-name> <template-repo>` Starts the project with a custom name and specific template repository.

 **NOTE**: <template-repo> must follow the shorthand repo notation of [download-git-repo](https://github.com/flipxfx/download-git-repo).
 Example: *github:churris/preact-simple-template*